OpenNMS/opennms/.circleci/README.md

 The user has ability to modify the build path by
 1. using git commit:
-    * You can use the bundle names as the keywords (with `!` and prefix).
+    * You can use the bundle names as the keywords (add `!` as prefix).
 Here are few example

       | Keyword       | Description |
       | ------------- | ------------- |